-We May Be Required to Redeem a Portion of the Series III Shares, Which Would Significantly Reduce Our Limited Cash Resources.
+We May Be Required to Redeem a Portion of the Series I or Series III Shares, Which Would Significantly Reduce Our Limited Cash Resources.

-The holders of Series III shares may require us to redeem some or all of those shares.
-These redemption rights would be triggered if we fail to issue shares of common stock on conversion of the Series III Preferred, if we fail to maintain the effectiveness of a registration statement for the resale of those shares of common stock, if we are subject to bankruptcy or insolvency proceedings, if we fail to maintain our listing on the Nasdaq stock market, or if we fail to obtain shareholder approval of the issuance of the Series III shares and the conversion of those Series III shares would result in the issuance of more than 3,098,825 shares of common stock.
+The holders of Series I Shares or Series III Shares may require us to redeem some or all of those shares.
+These redemption rights would be triggered if we fail to issue shares of common stock on conversion of the Series I Shares or Series III Shares, if we fail to maintain the effectiveness of a registration statement for the resale of those shares of common stock, if we are subject to bankruptcy or insolvency proceedings, or if we fail to maintain our listing on the Nasdaq stock market.
 Any redemption would reduce our available cash resources, which are already very limited.